zcash/developers/README.md

 - `GITHUB_TOKEN`: a GitHub API token with permission to read the necessary repositories.
 - `ZENHUB_TOKEN`: a ZenHub API token.

+You can generate a GitHub token with [this url](https://github.com/settings/tokens/new).

 The DAG script depends upon graphql APIs for github which can be generated using the following example script: